Almighty-Satan/varoplugin-docs/docs/developers/developers.md

   <url>https://repo.varoplugin.de/releases</url>
 </repository>
 ```
 You can than include Varo Plugin as a dependency.
-Make sure to replace with `5.x.x` with the correct version.
+Make sure to replace `5.x.x` with the correct version.
 ```xml
 <dependency>
   <groupId>de.varoplugin</groupId>